 What About Father?

-This is the end of the story.
+This is the end of

 The lies have to stop.